This unique Outward Bound expedition will challenge and refresh you as you paddle rapids for seven days exploring the Lower Salmon River.

-Students will travel on the river in four to six person paddle rafts, and learn to “captain” (maneuver) their paddle raft team through Class II to IV rapids.
-After lessons in basic river travel and safety, students will progress into learning to read currents, anticipate obstacles, scout rapids, and negotiate technical portions of the river.
-Students will also learn river hydrology, swimming in currents, paddle techniques, and expeditionary travel.
-While on the rafting expedition, there may also be an opportunity for short day hikes.
+Students will travel on the river in four to six-person paddle rafts, and learn to “captain” (maneuver) their paddle raft team through Class II to III rapids.
+After lessons in basic river travel and safety, students will learn to read currents, anticipate obstacles, and scout rapids.
+Students will also learn river hydrology, swimming in currents, and paddle techniques.
+There may also be an opportunity for short day hikes.

-This course will introduce students to the ideas of leadership, character development, and service that are integral to Outward Bound.
-Students will begin to develop these skills in an expedition setting so that they can continue to grow once they return home.
-Instructors will work to challenge students to try new things and step outside their comfort zones.
-As a team, each group will work together to complete difficult tasks necessary for backcountry travel.
-Adult courses offer a unique opportunity to disconnect from the busyness of everyday life and reconnect with self, and other individuals.
+Outward Bound promotes character development, leadership, and service in the most engaging classroom possible … the wilderness.
+In real time, students experience the effects of their decisions on themselves and the other members of their group as they work to complete difficult tasks necessary for wilderness travel.
+Instructors challenge students to try new things and step outside their comfort zones.
+They also provide feedback that students implement on course and when they return to their communities.
+Adult courses offer a unique opportunity to disconnect from everyday life and reconnect with one’s self and others.
 Regardless of age or life stage, Outward Bound believes that everyone can benefit from opportunities to experience challenge, adventure, and to work within a supportive environment to gain a greater sense of self.

 Lower Salmon River, Idaho

 Starting in Whitebird, Idaho, the Salmon River has created the second deepest river gorge in North America (deeper than the Grand Canyon!) and is also the longest free-flowing river in the United States.
-Because there are no dams, sand is carried downstream from high creeks and tributaries and deposited in beautiful white sand beaches in the river corridor.
-The Salmon meanders through the Frank Church Wilderness, the second largest wilderness area in the contiguous United States.
-Your group will travel over 73 river miles and end on the lower end of the Snake River in Hell’s Canyon, the deepest canyon in the country.
-This course allows you to explore the many historical and cultural sites along the Lower Salmon including homes of Chinese miners from the late 1800’s and Native American pictographs.
+Your group will travel over 73 river miles, through the Frank Church Wilderness and ending in Hell’s Canyon.
+Students will also explore historical and cultural sites along the Lower Salmon including the saga of the Nez Perce, the lives of Chinese miners from the late 1800’s, and stunning Native American pictographs.